 Make sure that those handling your case are properly qualified.
 This can make sure that your firm gets valued correctly.
 Also, you can present documenting evidence in court.
 Be careful when presenting this evidence in court.
 The other party in the divorce can use your evidence against you, so make sure that this won’t happen before you enter it into court.
 A lawyer can help you determine what type of evidence will help or hurt you in court.
 You can present the following documents as evidence:

 Valuing a business during a divorce is not always easy.
 There are a few different issues that you might face as you go through this process.
 Here, we’ll discuss some of the most common ones.

 Many corporations have bylaws that restrict the transfer of interests or shares.
 In divorce, this can have implications for the spouse who is not involved in the firm.
 One important question to ask in divorce is if these bylaws apply to the non-involved spouse or not.
 Both spouses should be aware of how these bylaws and transfer restrictions will impact the divorce.
 Every situation differs based on the consulting firm’s specific agreements and bylaws.
 You should consider whether the non-involved spouse signed agreements that allow restrictions on transfers.
 Also, consider the nature of any agreements signed.

+Many partnerships also contain buy-sell agreements.
+These agreements are between shareholders and partners.
+They are meant to protect these parties and make sure that the firm is well run.
+These agreements also generally include information regarding the buying and selling of stock or interest.
 These agreements can affect divorce.
 In most cases, these agreements get triggered by divorce.
 If the non-involved spouse signed the agreement, they have a say in these agreements.
 Texas caselaw that a buy-sell agreement defining the value of the business’s interest limits the value of the interest that may be awarded in the divorce.